ferrisky/EGearRatioTool/README.md

 1. Input the PUU/mm
 2. Input the redution ratio.
 E.g. 7 revolutions on motor results in 1 resolution on load shaft, input 1/7 here.
 3. Input the pitch of transimission screw.
 4. Input the encoder resolution, PLS/motor revolution.
+E.g. 131072 PLS/rev for mitsubishi JE C Servo.
 5. Input the max RPM for the servo motor.
 This is used to compute the ref. max moving distance in 1s servo operation.